Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Introduction

-We propose a natural formalization of set theory in the logic $\BS$.
-This is a four-valued, paraconsistent and paracomplete predicate logic based on developments by Dunn \cite{Dunn}, Belnap \cite{Belnap1, Belnap2} and \cite{Avron}.
-The propositional fragment of $\BS$ appeared under the name $\mathsf{CLoNs}$ in \cite{ExtraBS4}, and our version is essentially due to Omori, Sano and Waragai \cite{Observations, BS4complete} (from where we also take its name).
-In the semantics of $\BS$, {\it truth} and {\it falsity} are formally separated, so a statement $\varphi$ can be true and not false ($1$), false and not true ($0$), both true and false ($\bb$), or neither true nor false ($\nn$).
-We formulate an axiomatic system called $\BZFC$, based on a careful generalisation of $\ZFC$, together with the \emph{anti-classicality axiom} postulating the existence of non-classical sets.
+This paper provides an exposition of a system which, we claim, satisfies all of these criteria.
+To our knowledge, nothing like this has been done before.

-In our opinion, previous attempts at a similar approach have not been fully successful.
-We conjecture that this is, in part, due to an insufficiently careful treatment of the language of set theory.
-For example, in our logic $\BS$, there are two types of negations: the (native) {\it paraconsistent negation} and the (defined) {\it classical negation}.
-Likewise, there are two types of implications: the {\it native} implication, and the (defined) {\it strong} implication.
-When formulating the axioms of our set theory, a careful approach is needed to determine what the proper generalization of each axiom should be.
-For instance, we think the failure to properly address this issue is one of the reason that the approach in \cite{Carnielli} has not been fully successful.
+Our theory is established in the logic $\BS$: a four-valued logic based on early developments by Dunn \cite{Dunn}, Belnap \cite{Belnap1, Belnap2} and \cite{Avron}, later appearing under the name CLoNs in \cite{ExtraBS4}, and the predicate version due to Omori, Sano and Waragai \cite{Observations, BS4complete} (from where we take its name).
+These logics are called {\it logics of formal inconsistency} by Carnieli et al \cite{Carnielli}.
+In Section \ref{logic} we will introduce $\BS$, with a focus on semantics.